KateFayra/Threat_Intelligence/README.md

 - Allow queries for multiple IPs and domains simultaneously.
 - Number of workers and worker hostnames/IPs/ports should be read from a config file.
 - API keys should be read from a config file.
+- Use authentication when communicating between API server and workers.
 - Add an endpoint for binaries, and return scan results from Virustotal.
 - Add an endpoint for URLs and use Google's safe browsing API https://developers.google.com/safe-browsing
 - Check if an IP is likely to be a VPN/Proxy.
 Also check if likely to be a datacenter or residential.